Maker Camp

 Maker Camp is a four-day camp for students age 10-14.
 Our mission is to get students engaged in hands-on, creative collaboration.
 Each year, we issue a challenge for campers to build something out of found materials (cardboard, bottle caps, etc.), a Raspberry Pi computer, and small 3D-printed parts.
 Then, we practice design, 3D printing, coding, collaboration, and presentation skills.
 Finally, campers form teams, ideate, build, and present their design in front of an audience.

-Maker Camp is made possible by a team of creative professionals from the University Libraries, ICAT, Pamplin College of Business, College of Engineering, and College of Architecture and Urban Studies' School of Visual Arts.
+Maker Camp is made possible by a team of creative professionals from the University Libraries.

 “My favorite part was seeing it all come together at the end and building something awesome with my friends.
 I used Scratch, a Raspberry Pi, and a breadboard to wire the sensors.
 I built the code in Scratch so it gives you a point when the sensor is triggered.” - Carson Williams, camper, age 11, he did the programming for his team.